Mental Health Counseling

-The program includes a counseling skills course, one practicum in our human development clinic seeing clients under the supervision of faculty (100 hours), and an internship (600 hours).
+The option includes a counseling skills course, one practicum in our human development clinic seeing clients under the supervision of faculty (100 hours), and an internship (600 hours).

 A second objective of the program is to promote mental health counselors' personal, interpersonal, and professional development.
 The mental health counseling program is committed to encouraging persons from diverse cultural backgrounds to become counselors.
 Because mental health counseling requires high levels of professional maturity and interpersonal skills, the curriculum offers a number of experiential learning courses which are designed to foster students' personal development, relationship skills, and professional orientation.
 The course content includes self-exploration and skill acquisition regarding personal values, cultural heritage, professional issues, personal and professional relationships, and group dynamics.
 These experiences include opportunities for development of cohesive relations between students through self-disclosure, empathic listening, feedback, and role play.
 Fellow students are one of the outstanding learning resources in the mental health counseling program.
 Students are also expected to be in their own personal counseling while going through the program.